d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 :label:`sec_beam-search`

 In :numref:`sec_seq2seq`,
-we introduced the encoder-decoder architecture, and the standard techniques for training them end-to-end.
+we introduced the encoder--decoder architecture, and the standard techniques for training them end-to-end.
 However, when it came to test-time prediction, we mentioned only the *greedy* strategy, where we select at each time step